zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/cloudflare-stream.md

 ### Videos Query

-For each [Stream Source](#stream-source) a **Videos Query** will be created on the fly and made available as Dynamic Content option under the Cloudflare Stream Group.
-It fetches videos from the authenticated account and resolves to a list of [Video Type](#video-type).
+Fetches videos from the authenticated account and resolves to a list of [Video Type](#video-type).

 {% image %}
 ![Cloudflare Stream Videos Query](/assets/ytp/sources/cf-stream-query-videos.webp)